xjp99v5/BP-neural-network/README.md

 # BPNN with C++ language
 This project is aimed at developing basic BPNN using C++ to fit a linear function with two variables.
-You can download it under apache license while developing your own projects.
+You can download it under the Apache license while developing your projects.